 So is this a call to passively let other people walk all over you.
 Or does it prevent me from defending myself and others?
 I think the answer to both of these is no. It is hard to picture Jesus and the Apostles as meek and mild, being doormats.
 These were strong men who called for justice and boldly proclaimed the kingdom of God.
 And it is hard to picture one of them standing by and watching someone be attacked without helping out.

 It seems that what Jesus is talking about is not feeling like you have to correct every wrong done to you.
 If you can avoid a beating then do so (Acts 22:25).
 But don’t trade insults with people.
 Don’t engage in litigation with other people.
 Go beyond what’s expected of you.
-And be generous with the poor.
+And be generous to the poor.
 Jesus seems to include all of that under the heading of not resisting an evil person.
 But it is true even for those we do not see as evil.
-They are generally guidelines for interacting with other people.
+They are general guidelines for interacting with other people.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.